Durham School of the Arts: The Laramie Project

 In May 2005, Durham School of the Arts performed The Laramie Project, a controversial play depicting the murder of Mathew Shepard.
 Ten members of Fred Phelps' Westboro Baptist Church came from Topeka, Kansas to protest the show, the actors, and director, Douglas J. Graves.
 Although Fred Phelps wasn't present, relatives were including his son, Jonathan Phelps, and his twelve-year-old granddaughter, Grace Phelps-Roger.
 Phelps did describe the school as "the fag-infested Durham School of the Arts" and said that the Laramie Project was a "propaganda play".
 Signs held by the group included ones that said "Thank God for Sept.
 11.", "The Pope is in Hell", and "God Hates Fags".
 The Christian group also protested in front of various area churches.
 However the Westboro Baptist Church did not gain much support and was met by over 200 counter-protesters.

 Past principals

-Since opening in 1995, Durham School of the Arts has had five principals:
+Since opening in 1995, Durham School of the Arts has had six principals: